 High-Probability Trade Filters

-Most traders lose not because their strategy is weak — but because they take far too many trades their strategy was never designed to take.
-Strategy failure is often execution failure in disguise.
-High-probability performance is achieved not by taking more trades, but by filtering out low-quality setups with ruthless precision.
+Most traders don’t lose because their strategy is weak, but because they take trades their strategy was never designed to handle.

 Why Filtering Is More Important Than Finding Setups